-In January 2023 we out-licensed our legacy protease inhibitors to Lighthouse Pharmaceuticals, Inc. and announced our intention to out-license our current preclinical drug candidate NOV004.
+In January 2023 we out-licensed our legacy protease inhibitors to Lighthouse and announced our intention to out-license our current preclinical drug candidate NOV004.
 We also intend to concentrate our efforts on in-licensing clinical-stage assets targeting debilitating and rare diseases.
 Accordingly, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of any potential future product candidates or whether, or when, we may achieve profitability.

 In the near term, our primary uses of cash will be to fund our operations, including business development activities, and administrative personnel related expenses.
-Our uses of cash beyond the next 12 months will depend on many factors, including our ability to close the EryDel transaction and the general economic environment in which we operate and our ability to progress on our additional out-licensing and in-licensing timelines, which are uncertain.
+Our uses of cash beyond the next 12 months will depend on many factors, including integration of EryDel assets and initiation of Phase 3 NEAT trial, and the general economic environment in which we operate and our ability to progress on our additional out-licensing and inlicensing timelines, which are uncertain.

 We may continue to require additional capital to develop our drug candidates and fund operations for the foreseeable future.
 We may seek to raise capital through private or public equity or debt financings, collaborative or other arrangements with other companies, or through other sources of financing.
 Adequate additional funding may not be available to us on acceptable terms or at all.
 Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategies.
-If we are able to close the transaction with EryDel, or inlicense or acquire at least one additional clinical stage asset, we anticipate that we will need to raise substantial additional capital, the requirements of which will depend on many factors, including:
+We anticipate that we will need to raise substantial additional capital, the requirements of which will depend on many factors, including:

-- the progress, costs, trial design, results of and timing of any potential future trials; - the outcome, costs and timing of seeking and obtaining FDA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue; - our need to expand our research and development activities in connection with any assets that we may in-license: - the costs of acquiring, licensing or investing in businesses, drug candidates and technologies; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to retain management and hire scientific and clinical personnel; - the effect of competing drugs and drug candidates and other market developments; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; and - the economic and other terms, timing of and success of any collaboration, licensing or other arrangements into which we may enter in the future.
+- the progress, costs, trial design, results of and timing of any potential future trials; - the outcome, costs and timing of seeking and obtaining FDA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue; - our need to expand our research and development activities in connection with any assets that we have acquired or may in-license; - the costs of acquiring, licensing or investing in businesses, drug candidates and technologies; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to retain management and hire scientific and clinical personnel; - the effect of competing drugs and drug candidates and other market developments; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; and - the economic and other terms, timing of and success of any collaboration, licensing or other arrangements into which we may enter in the future.